-Kerala: Catholic priest sent to 60 years imprisonment in rape case
+Kerala: Catholic priest gets 20 years imprisonment in rape case

 Thalassery Judge P.N.
 Vinod also fined the priest from the Mananthavady diocese in Wayanad district Rs 3 lakh after it was established that he had raped and impregnated a minor girl in 2016.

-In 2017, the police arrested Robin Vadakkumchery alias Mathew Vadakkumchery, 48, the parish vicar at St. Sebastian Church, Neendunoki, Kottiyoor, in Kannur district on the charge of raping a minor girl.
+In 2017, the police arrested Robin Vadakkumchery alias Mathew Vadakkumchery,the parish vicar at St. Sebastian Church, Neendunoki, Kottiyoor, in Kannur district on the charge of raping a minor girl.

 Also Read | Muzaffarpur shelter home case: CBI probe ordered against Bihar CM Nitish Kumar